 Commercialization Leadership Team

-- Adam Kuspa, Ph.D., Senior Vice President, Research
+- Adam Kuspa, Ph.D., Senior Vice President of Research, Chief Ventures Officer

 As leader of the college’s research activities and enterprise, Dr. Kuspa is charged with overseeing and coordinating all innovation development and commercialization activities at Baylor College of Medicine.
 Dr. Kuspa’s leadership has been instrumental in the development of the integrated multifunctional team approach to commercialization at Baylor.